PacktPublishing/Advanced-Natural-Language-Processing-with-TensorFlow-2/install.md

 ## Chapter 1 Installation Instructions

-No specific instructions as code for this chapter run on [Google Colab](colab.research.google.com)
+No specific instructions as code for this chapter runs on [Google Colab](colab.research.google.com)

 ## Chapter 2 Installation Instructions